LegacyOfKain/KeystoreDB/Readme.md

 - `KeystoreDB.Core`: Contains the core business logic and interfaces
 - `KeystoreDB.Infrastructure`: Implements the interfaces defined in the Core project
-- `KeystoreDB.Tests`: Contains unit tests, integration tests,
+- `KeystoreDB.Core.Tests`: Contains unit tests for the Core project
-- `KeystoreDB.Core.Tests`:
+- `KeystoreDB.Infrastructure.Tests`: Contains unit tests for the Infrastructure project

 ## Getting Started